armory/docs/content/en/docs/spinnaker/using-dinghy.md

 ## Application updates

 The Dinghy service behavior for applications and pipelines are different:
 - Applications: Dinghy creates the application with the configuration initially sent.
-The application does not get updated after that.
+The application does not get updated after that even if the Dinghy file changes after the initial read.
-- Pipelines: Updates on every push.
+- Pipelines: Any `dinghyfiles` are reread on every push and update.

 However, you can change this behavior by adding a global variable: `save_app_on_update`.
 This behavior is good if you want to have your application to always adhere to the code implemented since it overwrites notifications every single time.